MrTowelGuy/celebritea2/README.md

 -Add a profile page w profile pictures etc
 -Add a popularity points system gained from making decent posts!
--Add location tracking functionality to show posts from your area
+-Add location tracking functionality to show posts from your area -Add an image uploader for each scenario
+-Add ai art generator